WING POLE 2020 COMPETITION RULES

 - Wing Pole is local amateur contest.
 This is a contest for local amateurs.
 Members or former members of any professional eating organizations are not eligible (e.g., IFOCE/MLE and AICE).

-Cheerleaders and Club Risque (the “Clubs”) will each be holding a weigh-in for Final Approved Contestants on Thursday, January 24th at 8 PM to announce (i) the names of all Final Approved Contestants that will be competing for the title of Wing Pole Champion; (ii) that prizes in the amount of $2,000 for 1st place; $500 for 2nd place and $300 for 3rd place will be awarded to the eventual winner at each Club; and (iii) to introduce the 2019 Wingettes.
-All Final Approved Contestants must attend this event.
+Cheerleaders and Club Risque (the “Clubs”) will each be holding a weigh-in for Final Approved Contestants on TBD date to announce (i) the names of all Final Approved Contestants that will be competing for the title of Wing Pole Champion; (ii) that prizes in the amount of $3,000 for 1st place; $750 for 2nd place and $400 for 3rd place will be awarded to the eventual winners at the contest; and (iii) to introduce the 2020 Wingettes.
+All Final Approved Contestants must attend these events.
 If a Final Approved Contestant does not attend the event they will be disqualified.

-During Wing Pole, which will be held at (1) Cheerleaders Gentleman`s Club, 2740 S Front St, Philadelphia, PA 19148 and at (2) Club Risque 1700 S Christopher Columbus Blvd, Philadelphia, PA 19148, on February 1, 2019 starting at 7:00 AM, there will be one (1) ten (10) minute period, with a short break after the round, followed by a final five (5) minute period and tie-breaking rounds, as necessary, during which Contestants will compete to eat as many chicken wings as possible.
+During Wing Pole, which will be held at 2300 Arena, 2300 S. Swanson Street, Philadelphia, PA 19148, on January 31, 2020 starting at 7:00 AM, all contestants must arrive with entourage at TBD time for check-in.
+The contest will consist of one (1) ten (10) minute period, with a short break after the round, followed by a final five (5) minute period and tie-breaking rounds, as necessary, during which Contestants will compete to eat as many chicken wings as possible.

 Contestants will be assigned one (1) or more Wingettes who will be responsible for bringing the wings to each Contestant.
 The Clubs are not responsible for miscalculations or inaccurate counts of wings provided.

-The Wing Pole competition will consist of one (1) ten (10) minute period, with a short break after the round, followed by a final five (5) minute period and two (2) two (2) minute tie-breaking rounds, as necessary.
+The Wing Pole competition will consist of (1) one (10) ten minute period, with a short break after the round, followed by round (2) two with the top (10) ten eaters for a (5) minute round.
+Finished off with round (3) three with the top (3) three eaters for a final (5) five minute round.
+In case of a tie their will be a (2) two minute tie-breaking round, as necessary.
 Contestants may not leave the immediate area during the break; however they may stand up, stretch, have a drink of water, and wipe their hands and faces.
 In the event of a tie after the final five (5) minute period, a two (2) minute eat-off period will be held between all tied Finalists.
 Two (2) minute eat-offs periods will continue until one (1) Contestant is declared the Wing Pole Champion.

-There will be twenty (20) wings on each plate.
+There will be ten (10) wings on each plate.
 Wingettes will signal for a new plate when there are five (5) wings left on a Contestant's plate and a new plate of wings will be brought immediately.

-Upon completion of the first ten (10) minute period, the three (3) Contestants who ate the most wings during the first ten (10) minute period will qualify for the final five (5) minute period.
+Upon completion of the first ten (10) minute period, the ten (10) Contestants who ate the most wings during the first ten (10) minute period will qualify for the second round consisting of a (5) minute period.
+The (3) three Contestants who ate the most wings during the second round will qualify for the final round consisting of a (5) minute period.
 All Contestants other than Finalists will be asked to leave the Wing Pole competition area and report to the “floor” area in front of the stage.
-If there is a tie in the ten (10) minute period, then all of the tied Contestants will qualify for the final five (5) minute period.
-The amount of wings eaten during the ten (10) minute period will count towards the final total of wings eaten.
+If there is a tie in the ten (10) minute period, then all of the tied Contestants will qualify for the second round.
+If there is a tie in second round then all of the tied Contestants will qualify for the final round.
+The amount of wings eaten during the FULL contest will count towards the final total of wings eaten.